ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/social.md

 : Specifies the path of the `PhoneNumberPicker`'s image.
 If there is both an `Image` and a [`BackgroundColor`](#PhoneNumberPicker.BackgroundColor) specified, only the `Image` will be visible.

+{:id="PhoneNumberPicker.Name" .text .ro .bo} *Name*
+: Gets the name of the PhoneNumberPicker.

 {:id="PhoneNumberPicker.PhoneNumber" .text .ro .bo} *PhoneNumber* : Returns the primary phone number associated with the selected contact, or the empty string if no phone number is associated with the contact.